 Issue Areas: Defense, national security, defense health, global health, biomedical, manufacturing, technology, and international affairs

-Additional Experience: Amber served as a research assistant at the Bertelsmann Foundation, a transatlantic think tank where she handled a portfolio that included artificial intelligence, technology, and the future of work policy.
-In 2017, she interned with the Department of State at the U.S. Embassy in Lisbon, Portugal and gained international diplomatic experience in the Politics and Economics section.
-During her time at the University of North Carolina at Chapel Hill (UNC), Amber served as a teaching assistant for the Foreign Policy Association, lobbied the state legislature as a member of student government, and worked in education outreach at UNC’s Center for European Studies.
+Additional Experience: Prior to joining Lewis-Burke, Amber worked as a Research Assistant at the Bertelsmann Foundation, a transatlantic think tank where she covered European Union-U.S. policies in artificial intelligence, technology, manufacturing, and the future of work.
+She also interned with the Department of State at the U.S. Embassy in Lisbon, Portugal and gained international diplomatic experience in the Embassy’s politics and economics section.
+Amber also worked as an Education Outreach Assistant at the Center for European Studies, at the University of North Carolina (UNC) at Chapel Hill.

-Vital Statistics: Amber received both her undergraduate and graduate degrees from UNC.
-She earned a B.A. in Global Studies, B.A. in Contemporary European Studies, and a minor in Spanish.
-She also earned a M.A. in Political Science through UNC’s Transatlantic Masters program, where she also studied at Pompeu Fabra University in Barcelona, Spain and was awarded two Foreign Language Area Studies (FLAS) scholarships by the U.S. Department of Education for her study of Portuguese.
+Vital Statistics: Amber received both her undergraduate and graduate degrees from UNC (Go Heels!).
+She earned a B.A. in Global Studies, a B.A. in Contemporary European Studies, and a minor in Spanish.
+She also earned an M.A. in Political Science, during which she studied at Pompeu Fabra University in Barcelona, Spain, and was awarded two Foreign Language Area Studies (FLAS) scholarships by the U.S. Department of Education for her study of Portuguese.
 Amber has a love for languages and is an aficionada of the Iberian Peninsula, having lived in Lisbon, Barcelona, and Seville before moving to D.C.